 WUE eligible program

 Undergraduate students from western states who enroll in this program are eligible for a discounted tuition rate.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Graduates of this program are trained in effective communication skills, are able to write and speak well, and can convey complex ideas effectively.
+Graduates of the communication program are trained in effective communication skills, are able to speak and write well, and can convey complex ideas effectively.
 They are prepared for employment in communication-intensive fields and for further graduate study.
 Graduates are prepared to perform various forms of data analysis, communication assessment and technical reporting, and they are prepared for graduate study in the social sciences, law, humanities and management.
 Graduates work in communications-intensive fields such as: